Sunday, March 8, 2026

 Bent Over

-“Alright, Wayne—bend forward and touch the floor like you’re checking your toenails,” Dale said from behind the camera.
-“Lean a little to your left… try to look natural.”
+“Alright, Wayne—bend forward like you’re checking your toenails,” Dale said.
+“Lean left… look natural.”

 Image 1 - Wayne Gentry